ip-api/proxy/README.md

 A proxy that caches query results from the ip-api.com pro endpoint.

-- offers better performance via multiple keep-alive connections to ip-api servers
+- better performance via multiple keep-alive connections to ip-api servers
-- choses the best ip-api PoP based on latency
+- finds the best ip-api PoP based on latency
-- automatic retry for failed requests
+- retries failed requests
 - advanced caching for each response field
 - automatically batches requests to reduce network requests

-Only /json and /batch is supported.
+Only /json and /batch are supported.

 After installing, change your applications to use ```http://127.0.0.1:8080``` instead of ```http(s)://pro.ip-api.com```